 Introducing RealT: Tokenizing Real Estate on Ethereum

-RealT is turning ownership of US homes into digital tokens the Ethereum blockchain.
+RealT is turning ownership of US homes into digital tokens on the Ethereum blockchain.

 We are live!
 Check out https://realt.co/